integreat-io/integreat-adapter-csv/README.md

 The package also includes a transformer, that works exactly like the adapter, except it is intended for use in mutation pipelines with `{ $transform: 'csv' }`.
-It transforms from a CSV string to an array of data objects when coming _from_ the service, and does the opposite goint _to_ a service.
+It transforms from a CSV string to an array of data objects when coming _from_ the service, and does the opposite going _to_ a service.
+When the transform is inside a flipped mutation object (i.e.
+`$flip: true` is set), the direction of the transformer is also flipped.

 You may use it like this: